logo

-What extensions are
+What Chrome extensions are

 Browser extensions are small programs that bolt features onto Chrome—ad blocking, password tools, grammar checks, coupon finders, screenshots, media controls, and more.
 They live as CRX packages, add an icon next to your address bar, and integrate deeply with web content.
 The convenience is real—but deep integration is exactly why people keep asking are chrome extensions safe.
 Extensions can read and change data on websites you visit, capture browsing activity, inject scripts, or request device-level privileges depending on their declared scopes.
 (The Chrome Web Store page and the Permissions section are your first red flags.)
 The explainer summarizes what extensions are, how they install, and why store-only installs are safer than sideloading.